InvAASTCluster: On Applying Invariant-Based Program Clustering to Introductory Programming Assignments: Related Work

-\emph{Solution-driven program repair} use one reference implementation to repair a given incorrect submission~\cite{verifix, refactory, autograder}. \textsc{AutoGrader}~\cite{autograder} finds potential path differences between the executions of a student's submission and a reference implementation using symbolic execution.
-Then, \textsc{AutoGrader} provides feedback to students in the form of counter-examples for each path difference found. \textsc{Verifix}~\cite{verifix} aligns an incorrect program with the reference solution into an automaton.
-Then, using that alignment relation and MaxSMT solving, \textsc{Verifix} proposes fixes to the incorrect program.
-Regarding \emph{clustering-based program repair tools}~\cite{semCluster-pldi19, FAPR-corr-21, sarfgen, clara}, \Clara~\cite{clara} was already described, and differences were highlighted in previous sections. \textsc{\textsc{SemCluster}}~\cite{semCluster-pldi19} clusters programs based on their control flow and data flow features. \textsc{SemCluster} creates vector representations using a test-suite.
-For each program, it counts the number of times each control flow path is used and tracks the number of occurrences of consecutive values a variable takes during its lifetime.
-SarfGen~\cite{sarfgen}, used for C\# programs, creates program embeddings based on the programs' ASTs.
-Then, given an incorrect program, finds the closest correct submission using those embeddings and tries to repair the program by aligning the variables in both programs.
-More recently, \citet{its22-improving-clara-matching-procedure} improved \Clara's matching algorithm to a new graph matching algorithm that is more relax in terms of control flow restrictions.
-However, this new graph matching algorithm only works for Python programs.
-Some research has been conducted regarding \emph{the use of invariants to promote patch diversity} or to help with patch selection on a search-based program repair~\cite{ase19-weimer-understanding-patches-through-invariants, gi-icse19-invariants-diversity-search-based-repair, ibf20-yang-invariants-difference-patches}.
+\emph{Solution-driven program repair} tools use one reference implementation to repair a given incorrect submission~\cite{verifix, refactory, autograder}. \textsc{AutoGrader}~\cite{autograder} finds potential path differences between the executions of a student's submission and a reference implementation using symbolic execution.
+Then, \textsc{AutoGrader} provides feedback to students using counter-examples for each path difference found. \textsc{Verifix}~\cite{verifix} aligns an incorrect program with the reference solution into an automaton.
+Then, using that alignment relation and MaxSMT solving, \textsc{Verifix} proposes fixes to the incorrect program. \textsc{TEGCER}~\cite{tegcer-ase19} is an automated feedback tool for novice programmers.
+This tool uses supervised learning to match \emph{compilation errors} in new code submissions with pre-existing errors submitted by previously enrolled students. \textsc{TEGCER} only works for syntactic errors.
+However, similarly to \InvAAST, \textsc{TEGCER} also performs variable renaming to each program.
+This tool renames the variables with their generic types using the \textsc{LLVM}~\cite{llvm-cgo04}, a standard static analysis tool.

-In this paper, we compared \InvAAST against \Clara's clustering technique since, to the best of our knowledge, \Clara is currently the only publicly available state-of-the-art clustering-based repair tool for repairing \IPAs.
-However, it would be interesting to evaluate \InvAAST on other repair frameworks.
-Unfortunately, we could not find public implementations for the other tools~\cite{FAPR-corr-21, verifix, pacon-oopsla-21, semCluster-pldi19, sarfgen} nor the datasets of \IPAs used for their evaluation, except for the ITSP dataset~\cite{asr-for-ITSP}.